A low sperm count, also called oligozoospermia, is where a man has fewer than 15 million sperm per millilitre of semen.

 Read more about what you need to know about using a sperm donor.

-If you have very low levels of gonadotrophin hormones (which stimulate the production of sperm), you should be offered treatment with gonadotrophin medication to improve your fertility.
+If you have very low levels of gonadotrophin hormones (that stimulate the production of sperm), you should be offered treatment with gonadotrophin medicine to improve your fertility.

 But if no cause has been found for your abnormal sperm count, you will not be offered hormone-based medicines as they are not known to improve fertility in these cases.

 Next review due: 7 August 2022